Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Experiments

 \subsection{Ablation Study}

-To delve deeper into the properties of our proposed attack method, we conducted an ablation experiment using DI as the Baseline attack, with MF serving as the surrogate model on the LFW dataset.
+To delve into the properties of our proposed attack method, we conducted an ablation experiment using DI as the Baseline attack, with MF serving as the surrogate model on the LFW dataset.
 To confirm the effectiveness of our pruning method, we employed the Random Zeroing (RZ) method, which randomly sets adversarial perturbations to zero.
-We applied this method and our pruning method to free up 20\% of the adversarial perturbations.
-For \textit{Fine-tuning}, we employed the Lagrangian attack as the method to further optimize the adversarial examples crafted by the Lagrangian attack.
-The dodging attack ASR and average black-box impersonation ASR results are shown in \cref{tab:ablation_study}.
+We applied this method and our pruning method to free up 20\% of the adversarial perturbations crafted by the Lagrangian attack.
+For \textit{Fine-tuning}, we utilized the Lagrangian attack, setting the weight of the impersonation loss to 12.0, as a method to further optimize the Lagrangian adversarial examples that were initially crafted with an impersonation loss weight of 6.0.

-\cref{tab:ablation_study} demonstrates that our proposed pruning method for adversarial examples achieves a significantly smaller decrease in ASR than \textit{RZ} after pruning 20\% of adversarial perturbations, indicating the effectiveness of our proposed approach.
-After pruning and restoration, adversarial perturbations using our proposed \textit{Pruning} method, both impersonation and dodging ASR of the crafted adversarial face examples are recovered and higher than the Baseline attack method.
-These results demonstrate the effectiveness of our proposed PPR in improving the dodging performance of adversarial attacks on FR without compromising the impersonation attack performance.
+The dodging attack ASR and average black-box impersonation ASR results are shown in Table \ref{tab:ablation_study}.
+Table \ref{tab:ablation_study} demonstrates that our proposed pruning method for adversarial examples achieves a significantly smaller decrease in ASR than \textit{RZ} after pruning 20\% of adversarial perturbations, indicating the effectiveness of our pruning method.
+After being processed using the Pruning and Restoration stage of our proposed Adv-Pruning method, both impersonation and dodging ASR of the crafted adversarial face examples are recovered and higher than the Baseline attack method.
+These results demonstrate the effectiveness of our proposed Adv-Pruning in improving the dodging performance of adversarial attacks on FR without compromising the impersonation attack performance.